Evil Twins (RuPaul's Drag Race)

-"Evil Twins" is the eleventh episode of the tenth season of RuPaul's Drag Race.
+"Evil Twins" is the eleventh episode of the tenth season of the American television series RuPaul's Drag Race.
+It originally aired on June 7, 2018.
+The episode's main challenge tasks the contestants with presenting two characters.
 Ashanti and Lena Dunham are guest judges.
-Cheyenne Jackson also makes a guest appearance for the episode's mini-challenge.
+Cheyenne Jackson also makes a guest appearance for the mini-challenge.
+Miz Cracker is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Kameron Michaels to "Nasty Girl" (1982) by Vanity 6.